 Kylie holds a Bachelor of Education and a Graduate Diploma in Management.

-Ilia Houridis commenced as Director, Facility Development & Infrastructure in June 2012.
+Ilia Houridis commenced as Director, Infrastructure and Sector Capability in June 2012.

 Ilia has over 15 year's experience in government having overseen several key State Government initiatives in roles with Education and the Courts Administration Authority.
 His career began as a trainee within government whilst studying at University.